Murdered: Soul Suspect

-is an adventure mystery stealth video game developed by Airtight Games and published in 2014 by Square Enix for Microsoft Windows, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One.
+is a 2014 action-adventure stealth video game developed by Airtight Games and Square Enix.
+The game was released in June 2014 for PlayStation 3, PlayStation 4, Windows, Xbox 360 and Xbox One.
 The game is played in a third-person view as the player navigates the protagonist, detective Ronan O'Connor, around a fictionalized version of the American town, Salem.
 The story centers on Ronan as he hunts down an infamous serial murderer stylized 'The Bell Killer'.
 After being killed by the Bell Killer at the beginning of the game, Ronan returns as a ghost.
 He is then informed by his long-dead wife, Julia, that he must solve the Bell Killer mystery so he can rejoin her.

 Murdered: Soul Suspect received an average reception upon release; most criticisms centered on the poor combat, short length, lack of replay value, and lack of difficulty.
 The game did, however, receive praise for some aspects of its story and its original concept.

 Gameplay

 Murdered: Soul Suspect takes place in a fictionalized version of Salem.
 Played in a third-person view, the player navigates the protagonist, Ronan, around town.
-There are multiple areas in Salem to explore such as a church, an apartment building, and a graveyard.
+There are multiple areas in Salem to explore, such as a church, an apartment building, and a graveyard.
 The player completes levels in order to progress further into the game.
 There are hundreds of collectibles in the game, including 'Ghost Girl Messages' and various different types of scraps of paper which contain information about Ronan's life.
 Since the character is a ghost, he has a number of ghostly abilities such as teleportation and possession.
 Each area has clues to collect to progress through the level and the story; the clues are found in a way similar to L.A.
 Noire's investigation sequences.